 As stated in 18 V.S.A. § 9702-18(c), your health care provider is unable to act as your agent unless they’re related to you by blood, marriage, civil union, or adoption.

 Furthermore, your agent may not be an owner, operator, employee, agent, or contractor of a residential care facility, a health care facility, or a correctional facility where you’re a resident at the time you execute the document.

 According to Vt.
 Stat. tit.
 18 § 9711(a), your agent shall have the authority to make any health care decisions on your behalf – specifically, ones you could have made if you had the capacity.
 Note that you are also able to provide instructions on your advance directive that limit your agent’s decision-making power, and your agent must follow any instructions you’ve provided in your directive.

 Furthermore, your agent is obliged to consider their knowledge of your personal, religious, and moral beliefs.
 If unable to determine what you would have wanted in a particular circumstance, your agent shall make a decision through an assessment of your best interests.

 If no instructions are provided, your agent has the authority to:

-In addition to medical decisions, your Vermont Advance Directive allows you to detail your post-death wishes.
+In addition to medical decisions, your Vermont advance directive allows you to detail your post-death wishes.
 This portion of the document highlights your preferences regarding organ donation, disposition of your remains, as well as funeral goods and services to be provided.
-If no directions are supplied, your agent will have authority to make these decisions on your behalf.
+If no directions are supplied, your agent will have the authority to make these decisions on your behalf.

 According to 18 V.S.A. § 9711(f), your agent does not have the authority to consent to voluntary sterilization.